heades/note-template/README.md

 A Note Template using Ott and LateX
 ---

-The point of thie template is to write a note using Ott and LaTeX quickly when I have ideas.
+The point of this template is to write a note using Ott and LaTeX quickly when I have ideas.
 This is really easy to get compiling, because it compiles as is!
-Howeve, if you are like me, and like to name things, then change the following.
+However, if you are like me, and like to name things, then change the following.

 First, in [Makefile](Makefile) change the following lines: